 - All matriculating students must complete the Criminal Background Release and Consent Form to conduct the criminal background check.
 All newly admitted students who have submitted a matriculation deposit are provided with access to a copy of the University policy and the Criminal Background Release and Consent Form.
 By going to the Midwestern University website (http://www.midwestern.edu) and selecting MWUNET, the student can complete the Consent Form, which can be found under the Student Services Tab on the portal.
 The Policy can be accessed by logging into the Student Handbook under the Resource section and selecting 'Criminal Background Check Policy'.

-- Incoming pharmacy, optometry and dental students will complete a criminal background check through the appropriate application agency (PharmCAS, OptomCAS or ADEA).
+- Incoming pharmacy, optometry, veterinary medicine, dental, and osteopathic medicine students will complete a criminal background check through the appropriate application agency (PharmCAS, OptomCAS, ADEA, VMCAS, or AACOMAS).
 The results of those background checks will be forwarded to Midwestern University.

 - Incoming students must complete the criminal background check requirement prior to matriculation.
 For students who are admitted close to their matriculation date, or for students whose situation may necessitate an extension, the criminal background check must be completed by the end of the first month of the first quarter of enrollment for their program.
 Failure to complete the background check within the stated timeframe jeopardizes their continued enrollment, and the student may be required to take a mandatory leave of absence.